Skip to content

 You could also call Social Security directly at 1-800-772-1213 (TTY 1-800-325-0778), 8am to 7pm local time, Monday through Friday.

-With Medicaid, your state usually pays your Part B premium.
-You may not get a giveback because you’re not the one paying the premium.
-To check if Medicaid pays your Part B premium, contact your state’s Medicaid office.
-If you have any concerns, call us at 1-800-338-6833 (TTY 711).
+With Medicaid, Medicare Savings Programs (MSPs), Medicare Premium Assistance Programs (MPAPs), and similar programs, your state usually pays your Part B premium.
+If that’s the case for you, you won’t get a giveback because you’re not the one paying the premium.
+A giveback plan may not be the best fit for you — call us at 1-800-338-6833 (TTY 711).

 Is my Devoted Health giveback plan a supplemental plan?